svnty/homosexuality-simulator/README.md

 ### Scenario Two

 To be a homosexual an individual had to be recessive in at least one gene associated with same-sex sexual behavior.
-Each genetic correlation value was taken from the GWAS investigation conducted by A. Ganna et al, these values were used as a threshold for a random number generator, if a gene was associated with same-sex sexual behavior with a genetic correlation of 0.2, then a series calculation was peformed with the genetic correlation for each gene the individual was homozygous recessive in and a random number was generated and compared to the probability of failure, if the random number was larger than the probability of failure the individual was considered to be a homosexual.
+Each genetic correlation value was taken from the GWAS investigation conducted by A. Ganna et al, these values were used as a threshold for a random number generator, if a gene was associated with same-sex sexual behavior with a genetic correlation of 0.2, then a series calculation was performed with the genetic correlation for each gene the individual was homozygous recessive in and a random number was generated and compared to the probability of failure, if the random number was larger than the probability of failure the individual was considered to be a homosexual.
 If multiple genes were present then the thresholds were calculated by multiplying the genetic correlation in series, then the threshold was compared to a number randomly generated between 0 and 1.

 ```
 x = ∏(1-b)